Finite Expression Method for Solving High-Dimensional Partial Differential Equations: An Abstract Methodology of Finite Expression Method

-\begin{theorem} Suppose the function space $\mathbb{S}_k$ is generated with operators including ``$+$", ``$-$", ``$\times$", ``$/$", ``$\max\{0,x\}$", ``$\sin(x)$", and ``$2^x$".
+\begin{theorem} Suppose the function space $\mathbb{S}_k$ is generated with operators including ``$+$'', ``$-$'', ``$\times$'', ``$\div$'', ``$\max\{0,x\}$'', ``$\sin(x)$'', and ``$2^x$''.
 Let $p\in[1,+\infty)$.
 For any $f$ in the H{\"o}lder function class $\mathcal{H}^\alpha_\mu([0,1]^d)$ and $\varepsilon>0$, there exists a $k$-finite expression $\phi$ in $\mathbb{S}_k$ such that $\|f-\phi\|_{L^p}\leq \varepsilon$, if $k\geq \mathcal{O}(d^2(\log d+\log\frac{1}{\varepsilon})^2)$. \end{theorem}

-The proof of Thm. \ref{thm:main2} can be found in Appx. \ref{sec:proof}.
-Although finite expressions have a powerful approximation capacity for high-dimensional functions, it is challenging to theoretically prove that our FEX solver to be introduced in Sec. \ref{sec:alg} can identify the desired finite expressions with this power.
-However, it can be shown numerically that our FEX solver can identify desired finite expressions up to machine accuracy for several classes of high-dimensional PDEs.
+The proof of Theorem \ref{thm:main2} can be found in Appendix \ref{sec:proof}.
+Although finite expressions have a powerful approximation capacity for high-dimensional functions, it is challenging to theoretically prove that our FEX solver to be introduced in Section \ref{sec:alg} can identify the desired finite expressions with this power.
+Furthermore, the information-theoretic limitations discussed in~\citep{yarotsky2020phase} highlight that deep models with fewer weights would require significantly higher weight precision to achieve their theoretical approximation power.
+Similarly, for FEX, while the method may require only a few operators to form an explicit expression to approximate a high-dimensional function, it would require high precision to learn the parameters of these expressions.
+Given the finite precision in practical implementations, achieving the full theoretical approximation power of FEX for general high-dimensional functions can be challenging.
+Nevertheless, the numerical experiments in Section \ref{sec:numericalexp} demonstrate that our FEX solver can identify the desired finite expressions to machine precision for several classes of high-dimensional PDEs.
+Therefore, FEX would be an appealling alternative of existing tools for high-dimensional problems.
+More importantly, it is intuitive to understand when FEX can find solutions of high accuracy, solutions with explicit expressions, which is a class of functions widely adopted in benchmark comparisons in the literature, while deep models struggle to achieve high accuracy.